BrenesRM/DevSecOps-NYIT-VAN/notes.md

 Feedback from professor:

-Review and research pass work academics to find chalanges they already have done. chalanges, tools, what people have done
+Review and research pass work academics to find chalanges they already have done. chalanges, tools, what people have done, from the research perspective.